neutrons/SNAPRed/docs/source/glossary.rst

         A mapping between :term:`grouping-schema <Grouping Schema>` common names, and their file locations on disk.
         File locations may be specified either as *relative* paths, with respect to <instrument.calibration.powder.grouping.home>, or as *absolute* paths.

-    HDF5
-        The most recent variant of Hierarchical Data Format (HDF).
-A binary file format designed to scalably store and access large scientific data sets.

     Grocery
         Within SNAPRed code, this refers to workspace data (as opposed to ingredient data) which are needed for an operation.
         They are requested by handing the Grocery Service a grocery list of workspaces to fetch.

     Group Calibration
         TODO

+    Grouping Schema
+        A relationship, usually a mapping, between each :term:`detector-id <Detector ID>` in the instrument and an integer group number.

+    HDF5
+        The most recent variant of Hierarchical Data Format (HDF).
+A binary file format designed to scalably store and access large scientific data sets.

     Histogram
         A graphical representation of the distribution of numerical data.
 It is an estimate of the probability distribution of a